 about closing it.
 As a former insurance marketing executive,

 turned innovator, Maria will discuss how the consumer

 demand for a great experience drives the need for better

 A relevant case study

 For those in marketing roles, this session is intended to

 inspire a redefinition of purpose and impact.

 research roles, this session will help you design new metrics

 that unify teams around what’s most important.

-Senior Vice President and Director of Research, LIMRA, LOMA and LL Global
+Senior Vice President and Director of Research, LIMRA and LOMA